askap-vast/vast-pipeline/README.md

     }
 }
 ```

+NOTE: the connection details (host and port) are the same that you setup in [`INSTALL.md`](./INSTALL.md).
+The database/user names must not contain any spaces or dashes, so use the underscore if you want, e.g. `this_is_my_db_name`.

-3. Create the directories listed at the bottom of settings.py
+3. Create the directories listed at the bottom of `settings.py`

 ```Python
 # reference surveys default folder